The Bahamas: 19th century

 The Slave Trade Act 1807 abolished slave trading to British possessions, including the Bahamas.
 The United Kingdom pressured other slave-trading countries to also abolish slave-trading, and gave the Royal Navy the right to intercept ships carrying slaves on the high seas.
 Thousands of Africans liberated from slave ships by the Royal Navy were resettled in the Bahamas.

 In the 1820s during the period of the Seminole Wars in Florida, hundreds of North American slaves and African Seminoles escaped from Cape Florida to the Bahamas.
 They settled mostly on northwest Andros Island, where they developed the village of Red Bays.
 From eyewitness accounts, 300 escaped in a mass flight in 1823, aided by Bahamians in 27 sloops, with others using canoes for the journey.
 This was commemorated in 2004 by a large sign at Bill Baggs Cape Florida State Park.
 Some of their descendants in Red Bays continue African Seminole traditions in basket making and grave marking.

-In 1818, the Home Office in London had ruled that "any slave brought to the Bahamas from outside the British West Indies would be manumitted."
+In 1818 the Home Office ruled that "any slave brought to the Bahamas from outside the British West Indies would be manumitted."
 This led to a total of nearly 300 enslaved people owned by US nationals being freed from 1830 to 1835.
 The American slave ships Comet and Encomium used in the United States domestic coastwise slave trade, were wrecked off Abaco Island in December 1830 and February 1834, respectively.
 When wreckers took the masters, passengers and slaves into Nassau, customs officers seized the slaves and British colonial officials freed them, over the protests of the Americans.
 There were 165 slaves on the Comet and 48 on the Encomium.
 The United Kingdom finally paid an indemnity to the United States in those two cases in 1855, under the Treaty of Claims of 1853, which settled several compensation cases between the two countries.